scottbrumley/opendxl_web_api/README.md

 * **Autonomous** - The project code should be able to stand on its own without dependencies

 ## Use Cases
-* Cuckoo set TIE reputation
+* Cuckoo Notification set TIE reputation with GET request
-* FireEye set TIE reputation
+* FireEye Notification set set TIE reputation with POST JSON
-* Generic set TIE reputation
+* Generic set TIE reputation with GET request
-* Generic get TIE reputation
+* Generic get TIE reputation with GET request

 ## Features
 * Token Authentication